totvslabs/pyCarol/tutorial/chapters/ch3_datamodel/README.md

 ## Mapping data from the staging to the model

 So far our **model** and our **staging** are distinct entities inside Carol.
 To complete our data flow we need to create a mapping rule in order to the data to flow from the staging to the data model.
-There are different ways of doing it, a straight forward one is by clicking on the Connector icon in the left panel, then on the name of the source staging and then on `Map & Cleanse` button (*figure 15*).
+There are different ways of doing it, a straightforward one is by clicking on the `Connector` icon in the left panel, then on the name of the source staging and then on `Map & Cleanse` button (*figure 15*).

 ![../res/ch3_fig4.png](../res/ch3_fig4.png)